Externally sponsored research (esr)

 Sponsor-Investigators are welcome to submit their research proposals in their area of interest to GBT for consideration.
-The list of Areas of Strategic Interest below for voxelotor represents current data gaps identified and will be updated periodically.
+The list of Areas of Research Interest below for voxelotor represents current data gaps identified and will be updated periodically.

-Areas of Strategic Interest
+SCD Areas of Research Interest

-- Safety and tolerability of voxelotor in SCD patients with severe renal impairment (estimated glomerular filtration rate [eGFR] of < 30 mL/min/1.732 or on chronic dialysis) [See RFP]
+- Safety and tolerability of voxelotor in SCD patients with severe renal impairment (estimated glomerular filtration rate [eGFR] of < 30 mL/min/1.732 or on chronic dialysis)

 - Safety and efficacy of voxelotor in patients with Hemoglobin SC disease (also called sickle-hemoglobin C disease)

-- Characterize the outcomes and impact of voxelotor on depression and mood in SCD patients using validated instruments and/or psychological evaluation [See RFP]
+- Characterize the outcomes and impact of voxelotor on depression and mood in SCD patients using validated instruments and/or psychological evaluation

 - Characterize the impact of voxelotor on vision and retinal outcomes in SCD patients